-A range of electives are available to BCA students through our partnership with CYA.
-Most BCA students choose one or two electives, the successful completion of which yields 3 credits each.
-Courses can be chosen from a variety of disciplines and interdisciplinary themes, including: Ancient Greek Studies, European and East Mediterranean Studies, Byzantine and Modern Greek Studies, philosophy, political science, international relations, economics, and sociology.
+A wide range of elective courses are available to BCA students through our partnership with CYA.
+Course options are from a variety of disciplines and interdisciplinary themes, including Ancient Greek Studies, Byzantine and Modern Greek Studies, European and East Mediterranean Studies, philosophy, political science, international relations, environmental studies, religion, literature, languages and ethnography.

-3. State, Citizen and Society: A Service Learning Approach
+- Citizen, State, and Society: A Service Learning Approach

 - The Natural Environment of Greece: From Landscape Ecology to Conservation